mcjauregui72/CNN_MedImageClassification/README.md

 2. Specified image_size as (224, 224) for first_model because ResNet50-based models expect images of that size.
 For purposes of consistency, we set the image_size to (224, 224) for second_model as well.

-3. Specified channels, img_shape, and class_count in first_model to be identical to those in second_model
+3. Specified channels, img_shape, and class_count in first_model to be identical to those in second_model.

-4. Defined the same data augmentation layers in both submodels and applied data augmentation to the input tensor
+4. Defined the same data augmentation layers in both submodels and applied data augmentation to both models' input tensors.

 5. Defined the same rescaling layers in both submodels, and specified the input tensor as the scaled inputs

-6. Applied data augmentation and rescaling in both submodels, early in the model pipeline
+6. Applied data augmentation and rescaling in both submodels, early in the model pipeline.
     * When ensembling two models, it is appropriate to apply data augmentation and rescaling in both submodels.
     * In particular, data augmentation should come before rescaling, right after defining the model's input layer.
     * Data augmentation techniques (e.g., RandomRotation, RandomZoom, RandomFlip) are designed to work on raw pixel values in the 0-255 range.
     * If rescaling is done first, pixel values are converted to 0-1, which could interfere with how certain augmentations are applied.
     * Because the ResNet50-based base_model component of our first_model expected inputs' pixel values to be normalized to a range between 0 and 1, we rescaled the augmented input data before passing it to the ResNet50 layers.

 7. Specified include_top = False to effectively removed ResNet50's top layer so we could replace it with one suited for our own task.
 Because the original ResNet50 model was pretrained to classify over a million ImageNet images into 1,000 classes, it outputs feature maps when its top layer is removed.

 8. Added a pooling='max' layer to the ResNet50-based model to control the shape of the output tensor and ensure compatibility with the subsequent layers that needed to be added.
    * The ResNet50 model outputs a 4D tensor after its convolutional layers when include_top=False and no pooling is applied.
 This tensor could not be fed directly into fully connected Dense layers, which require a 2D input.